 Getting it right: Massport and the Terminal E Modernization Project.
 Logan Airport’s Terminal E Modernization project in Boston is a good example of using these principles to gain success on a large complex terminal design project.
 Executed in several phases over more than a decade, the Massachusetts Port Authority (Massport) had the vision and determination to get the project done right while remaining flexible.
 For example, during preliminary design, the terminal was over the established budget.
 The design and construction team targeted the values for each program element, right sized each functional element and reduced the terminal square footage by nearly 40 percent — without sacrificing terminal operations or passenger experience.

 Massport’s vision for Terminal E was conceived as a modern, iconic international passenger terminal with an emphasis on enhanced passenger experience and operational flexibility.
-Massport led the team on the right path, always providing leadership and focusing on a balance of budget, function, terminal operations and schedule.
-AECOM has enjoyed a 25-year partnership with Massport serving as its architect for most of their major terminal projects over those years.
-For the Terminal E Modernization project, AECOM is the prime consultant and architect for the terminal.
-We collaborated during design with our vision architect luis vidal + architects from Madrid, Spain.
-Design matters.
+Massport led the team which included AECOM as Architect of Record and vision architect luis vidal + architects, on the right path, always providing leadership and focusing on a balance of budget, function, terminal operations and schedule.
+AECOM has enjoyed a more than 25-year partnership with Massport serving as its architect for most of their major terminal projects over those years.

-As a key element of Massport’s Logan Forward initiative, the Terminal E Modernization Project, now well under construction, is proof that selecting the right team, paying attention to the needs of the airport and the airlines, driving the project team to maintain budget and schedule — all while remaining flexible and absorbing change — can be accomplished if you establish a strong vision and create a team that knows how to get it done.
+As a key element of Massport’s Logan Forward initiative, Phase 1 of the Terminal E Modernization Project, now complete, is proof that selecting the right team, paying attention to the needs of the airport and the airlines, driving the project team to maintain budget and schedule — all while remaining flexible and absorbing change — can be accomplished if you establish a strong vision and create a team that knows how to get it done.

 Originally published Jan 15, 2021